spheronFdn/supernoderz-guides/gensyn-node.md

 2. Copy both values and store them securely
 3. You can now close the browser tab and stop the Docker container (Ctrl+C in terminal)

-## Optional: Weights & Biases Integration
+## Weights & Biases Integration

+Please note that you need to pass the wandb api key even if you don't want to sync to wandb.
+Otherwise, the node will not start.
 If you want to track training statistics and logs, follow these steps:

 ### Step 9: Setup Weights & Biases Account